FlowingCode/FontAwesomeIronIconset/README.md

 [Duotone styling](https://blog.fontawesome.com/introducing-duotone) is based on CSS variables (`--fa-primary-color`, `--fa-primary-opacity`, `--fa-secondary-color`, and `--fa-secondary-opacity`) that are applied to the `<duotone-icon>`.
 When importing the iconset from a Polymer Template, you'll also need `@vaadin/flow-frontend/font-awesome-duotone/duotone.js` in addition to `@vaadin/flow-frontend/font-awesome-iron-iconset/fad.js`.

 When compiling icons for FontAwesome Pro 6 you need to need to use at least JDK 15.
-This is because a [limitation](https://bugs.openjdk.java.net/browse/JDK-8241798) in the maximum number of constants allowed in an enum compiled by javac with earlier JDKs.
+This is because of a [limitation](https://bugs.openjdk.java.net/browse/JDK-8241798) in the maximum number of constants allowed in an enum compiled by javac with earlier JDKs.
  This only affects the generated bytecode: the compatibility level remains 1.8 so that the library is still compatible with Java 8.